Climate change in Canada: Extreme weather events

 The extreme weather events of greatest concern in Canada include heavy rain and snow falls, heat waves, and drought.
 They are linked to flooding and landslides, water shortages, forest fires, reduced air quality, as well as costs related to damage to property and infrastructure, business disruptions, and increased illness and mortality.
 Heat waves, including those in the summer of 2009, 2012, and 2021, are associated with increases in heat stroke and respiratory illness.

+According to an 2015 study, the number of fire spread days in Canada, as a result of climate change, would increase by 35-400% by 2050, with coastal and temperate forests being most affected areas in terms of proportion.
+Canada is already seeing these predictions come to fruition, as the 2023 Canadian wildfire season burned over 15 million hectares due to the extreme hot and dry weathers.
+This is more than seven times the 40-year average.

 Sea level rise

 Coastal flooding is expected to increase in many areas of Canada due to global sea-level rise and local land subsidence or uplift.
-The country's sea level is increasing between 1 and 4.5 mm per year.
-The areas that are going to have the biggest strike is southwest and southeastern Canada.
+The country's sea level is expected to increase significantly, up to 1.6 m in some areas.
+The areas that are going to have the biggest strike is southwest and southeastern Canada and the waters north of Yukon.
+According to a Canadian Security Intelligence Service (CSIS) report, sea level changes associated with climate change could lead to significant submersion of parts of British Columbia.